We did it all! We got the ace combat tree!

 The MiG-29SD was itself a downgraded export variant of the MiG-29S (9.12S), featuring downgraded N019ME version of the N019M radar, capability to mount three drop tanks (two underwing, one on the fuselage) as well as options for westernized avionics on customer demand.

-Midair refuelling capability was also included in the initial order, but added later, after deliveries were already complete.
-The retractable probe was developed for the Malaysian order, but then offered for further export customers as well.
+9.12SD specific upgrades were also included in the initial order, but added later, after deliveries were already complete.
+The retractable refueling probe was developed for the Malaysian order, but then offered for further export customers as well.
 The probe is fully removable from the airframe.

-Additionally there was mentions of upgrading the existing N019ME radars to N019M during the same timeframe (1997-1999), including R-77 and Kh-27 integration, however it’s likely this was never done and neither of these weapons was ever found on Malaysian MiG-29s.
+Additionally there was mentions of upgrading the existing N019E radars to N019ME (also part of the MiG-29SD standard) during the same timeframe (1997-1999), including R-77 and Kh-27 integration, however this was not done due to cost cutting reasons.

 The MiG-29N mounting Sidewinders is something I haven’t seen any additional information about outside of Malaysian forum mentions of AIM-9 on the MiG-29N from 2008 (maybe Malaysians will have an easier time finding more here), so I mostly just have what can be seen directly on the image.